erfan-nourbakhsh/SocketSync/README.md

 - **Error Handling**: Graceful failure management
 - **Success Notifications**: User feedback system

-## 🤝 Contributing

-This project was developed as an academic exercise in network programming.
-Contributions, suggestions, and improvements are welcome!

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.